spiceai/docs/spiceaidocs/docs/components/secret-stores/env/index.md

 ## .env Files

 The `env` secret store reads secrets from any `.env.local` or `.env` files in the project directory.
 The `.env.local` file takes precedence over the `.env` file.
-This allows defining template secrets in the `.env` file which can be checked into source control and overriding them with local secrets in the `.env.local` file.
+This enables defining template secrets in the `.env` file which can be checked into source control and overriding them with local secrets in the `.env.local` file.

 Example `.env` file: